cyberrangecz/docs/docs/user-guide-basic/overview.md

 * **Instructors:** Users who are responsible for preparing and creating trainings and corresponding sandboxes can access the following pages:
     * [Training definitions](../training-agenda/training-definition) and [Training instances](../training-agenda/training-instance) for overview and management of trainings.
     * [Sandbox definitions](../sandbox-agenda/sandbox-definition) and [Sandbox pools](../sandbox-agenda/pool) needed for management of sandboxes, and [Resources](../sandbox-agenda/resources) for cloud resources overview.
-* **Super Administrators:** Users who are responsible for managing the whole KYPO CRP instance.
+* **Administrators:** Users who are responsible for managing the whole KYPO CRP instance.
 They have access to every above-mentioned page in the KYPO Portal.
 Moreover, they can also have rights to manage entities like users, groups, and microservices in [Administration Agenda](../administration-agenda/administration-agenda-overview).

 !!! note
     To better understand the meaning of the roles, see the chapter [Users and Groups](../../user-guide-advanced/users-and-groups/roles).